grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Shakes, when you regain yourself from your crapulence," said Hemi, "join me at the navigation station.
 I want to make sure you understand our plan for this run."

-Shakes nodded sleepily as Hemi and Percy headed up to the navigation and sonar compartment.
+Shakes nodded sleepily as Hemi and Percy left in direction of the navigation and sonar compartment.

 "It's probably time for more coffee," said Gregory, reaching for the pot where the dregs of the previous batch slowly embalmed a permanent black-brown stain on the bottom.